Used 5 Axis CNC Mill

 Trunnion Table on a 5-Axis Machining Center

-This makes it possible to reach up under a flange, under the edge of a part or machine an angle hole that point down under the table.
-Since the part is under the spindle with z-axis and spindle always vertical, once a workpiece is clamped down you have the full travel of the X and Y as the machining envelope.
+This makes it possible to reach up under a flange, under the edge of a part, or machine an angle hole that points down under the table.
+Since the part is under the spindle's Z-axis and the spindle is always vertical, once a workpiece is clamped down you have the full travel of the X and Y as the machining envelope.
 As compared to a swivel head machining center, there is more torque at lower RPMs on a 5-axis with a trunnion table.

 Swivel Rotate (Swivel Head) on a 5-Axis Machining Center

 We have used 5-axis CNC machines with swivel heads.
-A few benefits of choosing a swivel head machine over a trunnion include the ability to run heavier parts, more versatility, fewer tool interference issues.
-A trunnion style machine the part is always rotating and twisting within the work envelope which limits the weight capacity that the axis can handle.
+A few benefits of choosing a swivel head machine over a trunnion include the ability to run heavier parts, more versatility and fewer tool interference issues.
+On a trunnion style machine, the part is always rotating and twisting within the work envelope which limits the weight capacity that the axis can handle.
 Since the table rotates more like a standard 3-axis machine on a 5-axis machining center with a swivel head, the table can handle heavier parts because of better weight distribution.

 Often swivel rotate used 5-axis CNC machines have much greater versatility than the trunnion because of table space on the side which allows for some fixturing, 3-axis work, or even 4th axis work using the tilting head.
 On trunnion table 5-axis CNC, when the part tilts towards the operator, the bottom of the head casting and the trunnion itself which can impede making smaller type parts as compared to the swivel.
 Standard length tooling works well on swivel rotate machining centers where often longer tooling is needed for trunnion table style 5-axis machines.